rkaramc-learn/learn-llm-rag/NEXT STEPS.md

 The existing logging statements take care of network, query and response errors.
 For a simple one-shot LLM wrapper, all we need to do is log the error and return a default response.
 More extensive error handling will be required when building a UI for the LLM.

+### Move Configuration to a Config File

+Configuration values should be moved to a separate config file.
+This will make it easier for us to change the configuration and the code independently.
+The code also becomes more reusable and testable.

+The simplest approach is to hold all the required configuration values in the OS shell environment.
+To set these environment variables, we can use the python-dotenv package.

+- Install the python-dotenv package using `uv add python-dotenv`
+- Create a `.env` file in the project root directory
+- Add the required configuration values to the `.env` file
+- Load the configuration values from the `.env` file using the python-dotenv package

+Since the `.env` file may contain sensitive information, do not commit this to the repository.
+To assure this, remember to add the `.env` file to the `.gitignore` file if it is not already there.

+See code marked `# [Step 1.4c]`.

+There are alternatives to environment variables and the python-dotenv package.
+These include:

+- Command line arguments

+    We can use command line arguments to pass configuration values to the program, but this method is used most often to supplement and/or override the configuration values in the `.env` file.
+We will eventually build a command line interface in the tutorial.

+- INI/YAML/JSON/TOML files

+    The configuration file options are in many cases more flexible and powerful, but they are also more complex to configure and use.
+The environment variables approach is the most common and most simple to use.
+We will move to other alternatives only if we need their flexibility and expressive power.

 # Version 2 -- Simple RAG